Frequently asked questions about Power BI Embedded

 How is Power BI Embedded different from other Azure services?

 You must have a Power BI account before purchasing Power BI Embedded in Azure.
 Your Power BI Embedded deployed region determines your Power BI account.
 Manage your Power BI Embedded resource in Azure to:

 - Add capacity admins

 Use PowerBI.com to assign/un-assign workspaces to your Power BI Embedded capacity.

-What type of content pack data can be embedded?
+What content pack data types can you embed?

-Dashboards and tiles that are built from content pack datasets cannot be embedded, however reports built from a content pack dataset can be embedded.
+You can't embed Dashboards and tiles built from content pack datasets.
+However, you can embed reports built from a content pack dataset.

 How do I purchase Power BI Embedded?